fqantonio/aqua/JOURNAL.md

 ---

-Would you like me to refine this into a formal technical abstract or perhaps a summary for a project proposal?
-This vessel could be used as a platform for maritime engineering training and aquatic bioecochemistry or water quality assessment.

 It will uses modeling and 3D printing with PLA, with the possiblility of exploring new ecofriendly materials: environmentally friendly from the very begining of the conceptualization until the moment that is out of service.

 The control, in a early stage, is by radio and GPS way points using Mission Planner of ARDUPILOT software opensource community.
 If needed could have an avoidance system.
 ARDUPILOT, is an open-source autopilot software suite where mission Planner is a product.